 Sometimes the composition of two functions can be understood by graphical manipulation.
-When we discussed quadratic functions and parabolas in the previous section, certain key graphical manuevers were laid out.
+When we discussed quadratic functions and parabolas in the previous section, certain key graphical maneuvers were laid out.
 In this section, we extend those graphical techniques to general function graphs.

-9.1 A Low-tech Exercise PSfrag replacements
+13.1 A Low-tech Exercise

-This section is all about building new functions from ones x-axis we already have in hand.
-This can be approached symbol-y-axis ically or graphically.
-Let's begin with a simple hands-on t-axis exercise involving the curve in Figure 9.1.
+This section is all about building new functions from ones we already have in hand.
+This can be approached symbolically or graphically.
+Let's begin with a simple hands-on exercise involving the curve in Figure 13.1.

-By the vertical line test, we know this represents the graph of a function y = f(x).
+By the vertical line test, we know this represents the graph of a function y=f(x).
 With this picture and a piece of bendable wire we can build an INFINITE number of new functions from the original function.
 Begin by making a